jdi-docs/jdi-dark/source/includes/_technical_documentation.md

   2. For running test classes in a separate thread - add attribute *parallel="classes"* in the tag *suite* or *test*
   3. Specify the attribute *thread-count* how many threads should be allocated for this execution.
   4. For parallel running Data Providers specify count of threads in the *data-provider-thread-count* attribute of the tag *suite*

-<a href="https://github.com/jdi-testing/jdi-dark/blob/master/jdi-dark-tests/src/test/resources/parallelRunningExamples.xml" target="_blank">Parallel suite example</a>

 **Setting Data Provider for parallel running directly in the test**

  1. Add the attribute parallel = true to @DataProvider annotation.(By default a size of thread = 10)
  2. Specify special count of threads in the attribute *threadPoolSize* in @DataProvider annotation

-<a href="https://github.com/jdi-testing/jdi-dark/blob/master/jdi-dark-tests/src/test/java/com/epam/jdi/httptests/examples/PreconditionParallelTests" target="_blank">Parallel Data Provider test</a>
+<a href="https://github.com/jdi-testing/jdi-dark/blob/master/jdi-dark-tests/src/test/resources/parallelRunningExamples.xml" target="_blank">Parallel suite example</a>

 Read more about <a href="https://testng.org/doc/documentation-main.html#parallel-running" target="_blank">TestNG parallel running</a>